GetStream/stream-chat-react-native/README.md

 You can find detailed and set-by-step tutorial at https://getstream.io/chat/react-native-chat/tutorial/

+You can find the design kit for this project at https://getstream.io/chat/ui-kit/

 ## Keep in mind

 1. Navigation between different component is something we expect consumers to